chasewnelson/Taiwan-COVID-19/README.md

 ## <a name="description-2023"></a>Description

-Taiwan's COVID-19 situation has become increasingly difficult to ascertain in 2023, due to at least three factors:
+Taiwan's COVID-19 situation has become increasingly difficult to ascertain in 2023, due to several events:

-1. **Feb 22** - Taiwan CDC changed its methods of reporting, breaking data pipelines
-2. **Mar 8** - Our World in Data switched to the WHO database, which excludes Taiwan
+1. **Feb 10:** JHU announces it will stop collecting COVID data
+2. **Feb 24:** Taiwan stops daily reporting
+3. **Feb 28:** OWID announces switch from JHU to WHO database
+4. **Mar 8:** OWID switches to WHO; Taiwan disappears
-3. **Mar 17** - Taiwan CDC stopped reporting cumulative (total) numbers of cases and deaths
+5. **Mar 17:** Taiwan stops reporting cumulative deaths, etc.

 This update has two purposes:

 1. Estimate the cumulative number of COVID-19 deaths in Taiwan, using Taiwan CDC press releases for various time intervals
-2. Provide a version of the ***Our World in Data* COVID-19 dataset** that includes Taiwan's data from Johns Hopkins University (previously accessible) and and death data from the Taiwan CDC (new)
+2. Provide a version of the ***Our World in Data* COVID-19 dataset** that includes Taiwan's data from Johns Hopkins University (accessible prior to Mar 8) and death data from the Taiwan CDC (new)

 ## <a name="data-sources-2023"></a>Data Sources

-Raw data were retrieved from the following sources:
+Data were retrieved from the following sources:

 1. **JHU** (Johns Hopkins University), accessed 2023/10/21